mrcavalcanti/mosaicoo/docs/sources/administration/cli.md

 ## Plugins commands

-Grafana CLI allows you to install, upgrade, and manage your Grafana plugins.
+Grafana CLI allows you to install, upgrade, and manage your Mosaicoo plugins.
 For more information about installing plugins, refer to [plugins page]({{< relref "../plugins/installation.md" >}}).

-All listed commands apply to the Grafana default repositories and directories.
+All listed commands apply to the Mosaicoo default repositories and directories.
 You can override the defaults with [Global Options](#global-options).

 ### List available plugins